NVIDIA Image Scaling Tested

 How to Enable NIS

-2. Click Manage 3D Settings then select Image Scaling and select On from the drop down menu.
+2. Click Manage 3D Settings then select Image Scaling and turn it On from the drop-down menu.

 How to Enable NIS

-3. Adjust the sharpening level then press OK.
-The Overlay Indicator is optional but we suggest to enable it to know if Image Scaling is working.
+3. Adjust the sharpening level and press OK.
+The Overlay Indicator is optional but we suggest enabling it to check if Image Scaling is working.

 How to Enable NIS

 4. Finally, click the Apply button.
-Your screen will be blank for a second or two then comes back up, so don’t panic if this happens.
+Your screen will be blank for a second or two then come back up, so don’t panic when this happens.

 How to Enable NIS

-1. Right-click on GeForce Experience icon then select Nvidia GeForce Experience.
+1. Right-click on the GeForce Experience icon then select Nvidia GeForce Experience.

 How to Enable NIS